cornelius/awesome-open-source/README.md

 * [Open Source Initiative (OSI)](https://opensource.org/) - Organization stewarding the Open Source Definition
 * [Linux Foundation](https://www.linuxfoundation.org/) - Organization supporting open source communities and industries through governance, events, and training
 * [Apache Software Foundation](http://www.apache.org/) - Organization providing home and governance to a large set of open source projects, including the Apache HTTP Server
+* [Eclipse Foundation](https://www.eclipse.org/org/foundation/) - Organization home to the Eclipse IDE and hundreds of other projects in domains such as IoT and others

 ### Umbrella Organizations